Outcome: We reached our goal of screening 50% of our eligible clients. Overall we improved by 12% from the 2017 and 34% since 2016!

-What are we doing to reach this goal?
-Providers are educating clients about early detection, along with the nitty-gritty on the two available types of colorectal cancer screenings—the fecal immunochemical test (FIT), a non-invasive test for clients who are not at high-risk for being diagnosed with colorectal cancer, and the colonoscopy.
+What did we do to reach this goal?
+Providers are educated clients about early detection, along with the nitty-gritty on the two available types of colorectal cancer screenings—the fecal immunochemical test (FIT), a non-invasive test for clients who are not at high-risk for being diagnosed with colorectal cancer, and the colonoscopy.

-- Medical assistants are calling clients with upcoming appointments to encourage them to get screened on their next visit to one of our clinic
+- Medical assistants called clients with upcoming appointments to encourage them to get screened on their next visit to one of our clinics

-- A standing order was created for CMAs to administer a FIT to any clients in need of a colorectal cancer screening
+- A standing order was created for CMAs to administer a FIT to any clients in need of a colorectal cancer screenings

 What's up next?